 - 2 tablespoons unsweetened coconut flakes, toasted

-- In a large mixing bowl, stir all of the "for the hummingbird cake oatmeal ingredients" together until thoroughly combined.
-This includes the zucchini, pineapple, oatmeal, baking soda, cinnamon, nutmeg, 1½ cups milk, banana, eggs, vanilla, pecans, and melted butter.
+- In a medium-sized bowl, stir together the dry ingredients (oatmeal, baking soda, cinnamon, nutmeg, pecans).
+Add the zucchini, pineapple, 1½ cups milk, banana, eggs, 1 teaspoon vanilla, and melted butter.
+Stir again.

 - Use an aluminum 8-inch by 8-inch (20 cm by 20 cm) pan for air frying or a glass pan if using the oven.
 Mist the baking pan well with cooking spray (bottom and sides).
 Pour the oatmeal batter into the pan and smooth out the top with the back of a spoon.

 Air Fryer Directions:

 - Spray a piece of foil with cooking oil spray.
 Cover the pan with the foil (oiled side facing the oatmeal), securing the foil around the edges of the pan.

 - Preheat the air fryer to 350°F (177°C) for 5 minutes.
 Carefully put the foil covered pan in the middle of the air fryer oven.
 Air fry the baked oatmeal for 30 minutes.
 Then remove foil and air fry an additional 3 minutes.